-8. The School's SEN Provision
+9. The School's SEN Provision

-The School's SEN provision currently includes: in-class differentiation, learning support (in and out of class), additional specialist teaching, support from the Assistant Head (Learning Support and Pupil Development), or the Head of Learning Support and Wellbeing (Woodbridge School Prep), and additional one-to-one lessons (which may be charged to parents in exceptional circumstances).
+The School's SEN provision currently includes: in-class differentiation, learning support (in and out of class), additional specialist teaching, support from the Assistant Head (Learning Support and Pupil Development), or the Head of Learning Support and Wellbeing (Woodbridge School Prep), and additional one-to-one lessons (which may be charged to parents).